prisms-center/CASMcode_crystallography/python/doc/examples/prim/magspin.rst

 Simple cubic with non-collinear magnetic spin DoF and spin-orbit coupling
 -------------------------------------------------------------------------

-This example constructs the prim for simple cubic crystal system with non-collinear magnetic spin DoF and spin-orbit coupling.
+This example constructs the prim for simple cubic crystal system with non-collinear magnetic spin degrees of freedom (DoF) and spin-orbit coupling.

 To construct this prim, the following must be specified: